-The Association has no share capital and is controlled by its Members who are also the insured.
-The insurance transactions are deemed to be related party transactions but these are the only transactions between the Association and its Members.
+TTI has no share capital and is controlled by its members who are also the insured.
+The insurance transactions are deemed to be related party transactions but these are the only transactions between TTI and its members.

-The Association also discloses transactions with other related parties, details of which can be found in note 16.
+TTI also discloses transactions with other related parties, details of which can be found in Note 16.